doriansky/LinearAlgebra/README.md

  $A \times x_{complete} = A \times (x_p + \sum \lambda_i \times x_{special_i})$ = $A \times x_p + A\times \sum \lambda_i \times x_{special_i}$ = $A \times x_p + A\times x_{special_1} + ...
 A \times x_{special_k} + ...$ = $b + 0 +...+0$ = $b$

 ### 8. Computing matrix inverse
-Gauss-Schmidt algorithm is used for computing the inverse.
+Gauss-Jordan algorithm is used for computing the inverse.
 If the matrix is singular (that is, at least one zero pivot is obtained after LU factorization), a null optional is returned.
 ```cpp
     const auto matrix = Matrix<double>(data, 3, 3);
     const auto inverse = matrix.inverse();